perfana/event-scheduler/README.md

 Note that the `<eventConfig implementation="...">` implementation field is mandatory, it defines the `EventConfig` subtype to use.
 The name of an event, here `HelloEvent1`, should a unique event name.
 The event name is used in the logging.

+### EventConfig properties

+Each event config has these basic properties:

+* `name` - the name of the event, should be unique and descriptive
+* `enabled` - if `false` the event is not activated
+* `eventFactory` - the event factory to use for dynamic events, see below
+* `scheduleScript` - the schedule script to use, see below
+* `readyForStartParticipant` - if `true` the event is a participant in the ready-for-start phase
+* `continueOnKeepAliveParticipant` - if `true` the event is a participant in the continue-on-keep-alive phase

 ## usage via code

 Create an `EventScheduler` using the builder with an `EventSchedulerConfig`: